dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 Note that if we do something like this, there will be a deep need to discover interceptors, and incrementally update compilations containing interceptors, with as little binding work as possible.
 It will be non-tenable perf-wise if, for example, we had to bind all the attributes in a compilation in order to decide what the interceptor for a given invocation is.
 We may need to store some additional information in the declaration tree, which can be incrementally updated, in order to address this.

+### `<InterceptorsNamespaces>` property

+We introduced an MSBuild property `<InterceptorsPreviewNamespaces>` as part of the experimental release of the interceptors feature.
+A compilation error occurs if an interceptor is declared outside of one of the namespaces listed in this property.
+We suggest keeping this property under the name `<InterceptorsNamespaces>`, eventually phasing out the original name.
+This will help us get a better level of performance with the `GetInterceptorMethod` public API, by reducing the set of declarations which need to be searched for possible `[InterceptsLocation]` attributes.

 ## Future (possibly post-C# 13)

 ### Intercepting properties